Pennsylvania Medical Assistance Estate Recovery Program

 4. The death of, property transfer by or vacating of the property by a sibling who has an equity interest in the property and who has been living in the home for at least 1 year prior to the death of the decedent.

 During postponement, “protectable assets” are to be safeguarded by the personal representative.
 In the case of real property, the personal representative is to make arrangements to have a mortgage or other recorded encumbrance entered against the property in favor of the Department.
-Individual items of personal property with a fair market value in excess of $10,000, are to be protected by way of a properly perfected security interest being entered of record.
+Individual items of personal property with a fair market value in excess of $10,000 are to be protected by way of a properly perfected security interest being entered of record.

-If the estate contains cash or cash equivalents exceeding $50,000, the personal representative is to work with the Pa Department of Human Services to place the money in a trust which complies with the estate recovery regulations.
 The trust would allow the surviving spouse or child to access the income without court approval but would require court approval for distributions of principal.
 The creation of such a trust can be avoided if the beneficiary is willing to waive postponement and the Department is willing to compromise the claim.
-In fact, the Department may opt to waive recovery in cases where there is a surviving spouse and very little in the way cash or other protectable assets, since creation of a trust for assets of modest value would not be cost effective.
+In fact, the Department may opt to waive recovery in cases where there is a surviving spouse and very little in the way of cash or other protectable assets since the creation of a trust for assets of modest value would not be cost-effective.

-If estate recovery would cause undue hardship, the estate may request a waiver by writing to the Estate Recovery Program.
+If estate recovery would cause undue hardship, the estate may request a waiver by writing to Pennsylvania’s Estate Recovery Program.
 If undue hardship is found to exist, the Department will waive estate recovery.
 Determinations of hardship requests are made on a case-by-case basis, the estate recovery regulations set forth some of the circumstances where hardship waivers will be granted.
 In making the request, consider the economic status of the beneficiary of the estate.
 The lawyer preparing this request should consider the physical or mental disability of a beneficiary or any dependents.

 Caregiver Exception

-A major exception to the payback is waiver of recovery against the decedent’s residence where certain caregivers helped keep the decedent out of a nursing home for two years or more or provided care and support to the decedent for at least two years while home and community based services were being accessed.
-The caregiver must have resided in the home for at least the two years immediately prior to the decedent’s entry to a nursing facility or for the two years during the administration of home and community based services.
+The caregiver must have resided in the home for at least two years immediately prior to the decedent’s entry to a nursing facility or for the two years during the administration of home and community-based services.
 The Department will permanently waive the claim with respect to the residence in this instance.
 It is critical that the attorney submit the proper supporting documentation, most importantly the requisite medical documentation.
 The exception does not apply if the caregiver has an alternate residence.

 Certain Income-Producing Property

 The Department’s claim will also be waived on a hardship basis for a spouse, child, sibling, or grandchild with respect to income-producing property if the asset is used to generate the primary source of income for the household, and the family would have income below 250% of the federal poverty guidelines without use of the asset.
-The regulations define an income-producing asset as property which is used in a trade or business such as a family farm, family business, or rental property.
+The regulations define an income-producing asset as property used in a trade or business, such as a family farm, family business, or rental property.

 Home Maintenance Expenses

-The Department’s claim is waived in cases where a person, other than an estate creditor, has advanced “necessary and reasonable expenses” to maintain the decedent’s home while the decedent was either in a nursing facility or at home receiving home and community based services.
+The Department’s claim is waived in cases where a person, other than an estate creditor, has advanced “necessary and reasonable expenses” to maintain the decedent’s home while the decedent was either in a nursing facility or at home receiving home and community-based services.
 The regulations define necessary and reasonable expenses for maintaining the home to include real estate taxes, utility bills, home repairs, and home maintenance such as lawn care and snow removal necessary to keep the property in condition for the decedent to return home or to sell at fair market value.

 Small Estates

 Provided that there is an heir to claim his or her beneficial interest in the estate, the Department will find undue hardship and will permanently waive its claim for administered estates with a gross value of $2,400 or less.
-If the gross value of the estate exceeds $2,400, estate recovery applies to the entire estate absent another applicable hardship exception.
+If the gross value of the estate exceeds $2,400, estate recovery applies to the entire estate, absent another applicable hardship exception.

 The Bureau of Hearings and Appeals has exclusive jurisdiction to review disputes concerning waiver, compromise, or postponement of collection under an abuse of discretion standard.
-The Bureau of Hearings and Appeals has concurrent jurisdiction with the Court of Common Pleas with regard to assessment of liability against a personal representative and over computation of the estate recovery claim.
+The Bureau of Hearings and Appeals has concurrent jurisdiction with the Court of Common Pleas with regard to assessment of liability against a personal representative and over-computation of the estate recovery claim.

 The Department has many cases where no family member comes forward to probate a will or is willing to serve as administrator for a decedent’s estate.
 The Commonwealth is permitted to serve as personal representative of an unadministered estate pursuant to 20 Pa.C.S. §3155(b)(4).
 As a practical matter, the Office of Legal Counsel for the Department has limited resources to allocate to the task of administering these estates and anticipates that it will only rarely do so.

-The estate recovery regulations provide for this situation by allowing the Department to provide lists of such estates to county bar associations for local attorneys to administer.
+Pennsylvania’s estate recovery regulations provide for this situation by allowing the Department to provide lists of such estates to county bar associations for local attorneys to administer.
 Members of the bar may serve both as administrator and attorney for the estate, but the total combined fee charged for both roles can not exceed $1,000 or 6% of the estate, whichever is greater.

-Applicable law reads that “With the approval of the Governor, the Department may expand the estate recovery by regulation to include medical assistance for services other than those listed in this section and to recover against other real and personal property in which an individual had any legal title or interest at the time of death.”
+Applicable law reads that “With the approval of the Governor, the Department may expand the estate recovery by regulation to include Medical Assistance for services other than those listed in this section and to recover against other real and personal property in which an individual had any legal title or interest at the time of death.”
 In other words, the law can change such that estate recovery may in the future apply to non-probate property such as jointly owned property.

 Appendix “A” Pennsylvania Medical Assistance Estate Recovery Program Collections: